chasewnelson/SARS-CoV-2-ORF3d/README.md

 			aligned_fasta2haplotypes.pl SARSCOV2_ORF3d_aa.fasta

 * `riboseq_sliding_window.R` (*command-line script*)
 	* **Description**.
-Sliding window script to calculate proportion of reads in each frame for a specified read length and window size, separately for each treatment combination.
+Sliding window script to calculate proportion of reads in each frame for a specified read length and window size, separately for each condition (treatment/time).
 	* **Input**.
 Unnamed arguments in the following order:
-		1. `INFILE_FRAMES`: file with condition metadata for samples.
-Columns described within script
+		1. `INFILE_FRAMES`: file with condition metadata for samples (here, **riboseq_sample_metadata.tsv**).
+Columns should be in the following order: sample, condition, time, and treatment, where condition is the combination of time and treatment (see script and file)
 		2. `INFILE_READS`: file with read data.
 Columns described within script
 		3. `WIN_SIZE`: size of the sliding window (integer)
 		4. `READ_LEN`: length of reads to consider (integer)